- Title Insurance -

 In exchange for a premium, the title insurance company will provide insurance coverage for certain risks which might arise from legal defects relating to a property.
 The types of coverage available vary from one insurance company to another and can vary depending on the specifics of the property.
 Most mortgage institutions now accept Title Insurance in lieu of a survey.

 Obtaining Title Insurance will mean that some searches normally done by a lawyer are not necessary.
-This will save some money in disbursements, however in London the premium on Title Insurance is still much higher than the amount that would be saved on disbursements.
+This will save some money in disbursements, however the ultimate savings depends on the individual property.

 After reviewing the situation, your lawyer may determine that Title Insurance is a good option for you.
 If this is the case, he or she will review the details with you and will arrange for a policy of Title Insurance if you agree that this is the best approach to take.